 - Gym shoes

-If you prefer to join organized tours, here below you can find some ideas.
+If you prefer to join an organized tour from Cancun or the Riviera Maya, instead of going on your own here below you can find some ideas.

 Getting to Valladolid, Mexico by Car

-There are direct roads either from Cancun, Playa del Carmen or Tulum.
-From Cancun you can choose between the highway (Cuota in Spanish) or the statal road (LIBRE).
-I would rather choose libre if you have time of course because you would pass by small towns where you will start to see the real Mexico, not to mention all the many beautiful cenotes you will bump into.
+There are direct roads either from, Playa del Carmen,Tulum, Cancun to Valladolid.
+From Cancun, you can choose between the highway (Cuota in Spanish) or the statal road (LIBRE).
+I would rather choose libre if you have the time of course because you would drive by small towns where you will start to see the real Mexico, not to mention all the many beautiful cenotes you will bump into.
 It will make it worth the time.

 Getting to Valladolid, Mexico by Bus

-Either from Tulum, Playa del Carmen or Cancun you will find a direct connection to Valladolid.
+Either from Tulum, Playa del Carmen, or Cancun to Valladolid you will find a direct connection to Valladolid.
 It’s normally the bus to Merida.
 Buses ADO or Oriente will take you there.

 Is Valladolid Mexico safe?